crashappsec/chalk/src/docs/howto-compliance.md

 handled similarly to container images, and there are marking approaches for a few other formats, with more to come.

-### Step 4: Tell people where to look
+### Step 4: Configure Your Compliance Reports Location

-As configured, anyone with access to the artifact can use Chalk to not only see the chalk mark, but to validate the signature.
+As configured, anyone with access to the artifact can use chalk to not only see the chalk mark, but to validate the signature.

 Any build of chalk can extract the chalk mark, and verify